neatodev/InstallDebloater/README.md

 While we provide curated and tested templates, you can also create your own.

 First, you need an .ini file.
-The name does not matter, but it needs to be universal for all .txt files (see structure).
+The name does not matter, but it needs to be universal for all .txt files that depend on it (see structure).
 The contents of the .ini file need to look like this:

 ```
 ; This is an example for a comment.
 You can place comments anywhere.